pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. index::
       pair: hit_max; Page.searchFor args
+      pair: quads; Page.searchFor args

    .. method:: searchFor(text, hit_max=16, quads=False)

       Searches for ``text`` on a page.
 Identical to :meth:`TextPage.search`.

       :arg str text: Text to search for.
-Upper / lower case is ignored.
+Upper and lower case are treated as equal.
 The string may contain spaces.

       :arg int hit_max: Maximum number of occurrences accepted.
       :arg bool quads: Return :ref:`Quad` instead of :ref:`Rect` objects.

       :rtype: list

-      :returns: A list of rectangles (quadrilaterals resp.) each of which surrounds one occurrence of ``text``.
+      :returns: A list of rectangles (quadrilaterals resp.) each of which surrounds one occurrence of ``text`` -- **normally**. **However:** if the search string spreads across more than one line, then a separate item is recorded in the list for each part of the string per line.

+        .. note:: In this way, the effect supports multi-line text marker annotations.

    .. method:: setCropBox(r)